 To prevent the introduction of new problems, it is necessary first to record the results from a designated run.
 We refer to this as a baseline.
 It is then necessary to compare the results from a subsequent run with the baseline.

-To determine whether a result from a subsequent run is the same as a result from the baseline, there must be a way to use information contained in the result to construct a stable identifier for the result.
+To determine whether a result from a subsequent run is logically the same as a result from the baseline, there must be a way to use information contained in the result to construct a stable identifier for the result.
 We refer to this identifier as a fingerprint.

-A result management system can construct a fingerprint by using information contained in the SARIF file such as
+A result management system SHOULD construct a fingerprint by using information contained in the SARIF file such as

 the name of the tool that produced the result.